Petra discography

 This article details the discography of Petra.
 Petra is a music group formed in 1972, and regarded as a pioneer of the Christian rock and contemporary Christian music genres.
 Though they disbanded formally in 2005, incarnations of Petra have played reunion shows in the years since and released an album in fall 2010.
-The band released 24 albums (including two live albums, and two Spanish albums) during their 33 years of career starting with their first release in 1974 and finishing with their last album in 2005.
+The band released 25 albums (including two live albums, and two Spanish albums) during their career of more than 50 years, starting with their first release in 1974 and finishing with their last album in 2026.